In-Context Compositional Q-Learning for Offline Reinforcement Learning: Experiments

 \subsubsection{Number of In-context learning layers}

 In this experiment, we investigate the effect of in-context learning steps, which is controlled by the number of layers in the in-context critic network.
-The number of layers are selected from $\{4, 8, 16, 20\}$.
-The experiments are conducted on Mujoco tasks and on the \texttt{ICQL}.~\Cref{fig:nlayer} displays the experiment outcomes and~\Cref{tab:ctxlen_layer} provides further numerical results.
-From~\Cref{fig:nlayer}, the normalized scores generally get higher as the number of layers get larger in most of the tasks, indicating that a larger number of layers may lead to more sufficient in-context value-learning.
-While the phenomenon is not obvious in Hopper tasks, one possible reason is the significant distribution shift in Hopper environment due to the high variance of transitions dynamics.
+The number of layers is selected from $\{4, 8, 16, 20\}$.
+The experiments are conducted on MuJoCo tasks.~\Cref{fig:nlayer} displays the experiment outcomes and detailed numerical results are provided in Appendix~\Cref{tab:ctxlen_layer}.
+From~\Cref{fig:nlayer}, the normalized scores generally increase as the number of layers increase in most of the tasks, indicating that a larger number of layers may lead to more sufficient in-context value-learning.
+While the phenomenon is not obvious in Hopper tasks, one possible reason is the significant distribution shift in Hopper environment due to the high variance of transition dynamics.